overwolf/overwolf.github.io/docs/api/overwolf-games-launchers-events-lol.md

 * True Damage
 * etc. etc..

-The following object contains one team and one player, but the real object contains 2 two and X player per team :
+The following object contains one team and one player, but the real object contains 2 teams and X player per team :

 ```json
 {